hashicorp/vault/website/source/guides/identity/approle-trusted-entities.html.md

-This _intermediate_ Vault guide aims to provide a **simple**, **end-to-end** example of how to use Vault's [AppRole authentication method](/docs/auth/approle.html), along with Terraform and Chef, to address the challenge of **_secure introduction_** of an initial token to a target server or application.
+This _intermediate_ Vault guide aims to provide a **simple**, **end-to-end** example of how to use Vault's [AppRole authentication method](/docs/auth/approle.html), along with Terraform and Chef, to address the challenge of the **_secure introduction_** of an initial token to a target system.

-The purpose of this guide is to provide a step-by-step instruction to reproduce the working implementation of the demo introduced in the [Delivering Secret
-Zero: Vault AppRole with Terraform and Chef](https://www.hashicorp.com/resources/delivering-secret-zero-vault-approle-terraform-chef) webinar.
+The purpose of this guide is to provide the instruction to reproduce the working implementation demo introduced in the [Delivering Secret Zero: Vault AppRole with Terraform and Chef](https://www.hashicorp.com/resources/delivering-secret-zero-vault-approle-terraform-chef) webinar.